listinvest/golang-active-directory/README.md

-# Active Directory User Authentication with Go
+# Active Directory Interaction with Go

 A brief proof of concept showing how to authenticate a user against Active Directory and perform a search on int using Golang.